2019 Cotabato earthquakes: October 29

 A major fire broke out in General Santos.
 There were power outages in many parts of Cotabato and locally in South Cotabato, Sultan Kudarat, and Sarangani.
 At least ten deaths were reported, with a minimum of another four hundred injured.
 The fatalities were reported in Arakan, Carmen, Tulunan, Makilala, Digos, and Magsaysay.
 School classes were suspended in parts of North Cotabato, South Cotabato, and Sultan Kudarat.

 October 31

-On October 31, 2019, a 6.5 magnitude earthquake struck the island of Mindanao in the Philippines at a depth of 10 km according to the USGS, with the epicenter located 1 km south of Kisante.
+On October 31, a 6.5 magnitude earthquake struck Mindanao at a depth of 10 km according to the USGS, with the epicenter located 1 km south of Kisante.
 A maximum perceived shaking of VII (PEIS) was reported from Tulunan, Makilala, Kidapawan City, Santa Cruz, Matanao, Magsaysay, Bansalan and Digos.
 Some buildings in Davao and Soccksargen were seriously damaged and some collapsed.
 The death toll of these two quakes (October 29 and 31) was raised to 24, with 563 people injured, and 11 still missing.
 More than 300 aftershocks were recorded after the earthquake.